ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/keyboard-navigation/index.md

 - Press <kbd>^ Ctrl</kbd>+<kbd>↵ Enter</kbd> to open the menu for the focused Column Header.
 - When a menu is open, simply press <kbd>⎋ Esc</kbd> to close it and the focus will return to the Column Header.

-### Floating Filters
+### Floating Filter Headers

-While navigation the Floating Filter Columns Headers with the keyboard pressing <kbd>←</kbd> <kbd>→</kbd> the focus will move from one Column Header to the next, if you wish to navigate within the Floating Filter Cell, press <kbd>↵ Enter</kbd> to focus the first enabled element within the current Floating Filter Cell, and press <kbd>⎋ Esc</kbd> to return the focus to the Floating Filter Column Header.
+While navigating the Floating Filter Columns Headers with the keyboard, pressing <kbd>←</kbd> <kbd>→</kbd> will move focus from one Column Header to the next.
+If you wish to navigate within the Floating Filter Cell, press <kbd>↵ Enter</kbd> to focus the first enabled element within the current Floating Filter Cell, and press <kbd>⎋ Esc</kbd> to return focus to the Floating Filter Column Header.

 ## Example